Lake Chelan, WashingtonNational Parks & Nature

 Top Things to Do

 • Slidewaters Waterpark: For family fun, Slidewaters Waterpark is a must-visit during the warmer months.
-It features a variety of slides, a lazy river, and a large activity pool.
-In 2026, daily admission for adults is around $40, with discounted rates for children and seniors.
-The park is typically open from late May through early September, from 10 AM to 6 PM.
+It features a lazy river, waterslides, and pools, providing an excellent way to cool off.
+Slidewaters is typically open from Memorial Day to Labor Day.

 Best Time to Visit